A Different World: Why We Owe The Cosby Accusers An Apology

 We said goodnight, and I had to acknowledge that the people who supported Cosby weren’t unthinking idiots or monsters, but were real people, black and white, male and female, straight and gay, who chose not to believe these women.
 While the survivors were beating back the masses and defending themselves daily in the media, Cosby’s supporters were comfortably getting on with their lives, and because of their support, so was Bill Cosby.

 Several months later, Cosby was back in the news, and I ran into the same woman at a bank downtown with her wife.
 I had been thinking about her, but had no phone number or other way to contact her; and here she was.
 I was dying to hear her reaction to the news.
 This was several weeks after Cosby’s deposition from his civil suit had been released.
 In it, Cosby acknowledged that he had knowingly given Quaaludes and alcohol to women in several of his sexual encounters, yet never admitted any formal culpability and wrongdoing.
-According to an article in the Los Angeles Times which published excerpts from the deposition, Cosby got the now-banned sedative from his doctor — he had seven prescriptions.
+According to an article in the Los Angeles Times which published excerpts from the deposition, Cosby got the now-banned sedative from his doctors — he had seven prescriptions.
 He admitted that he knew at the time that giving the drugs to other people was illegal, but Quaaludes were used as a party drug.
 This deposition was used to settle his civil suit with Andrea Constand.

 When she saw me, we both smiled in recognition.
 I waited until she finished using the ATM and then we stood outside in the sunshine.
 “I’ve been thinking about you,” she said.